 During a recent case in Summit County Court of Denver, Colorado, the validity of the DUI blood test testimony has been called into question.
 As reported by the Denver Post, several regulators responsible for conducting breathalyzers and DUI tests were found guilty of producing false testimony to the machine’s accuracy.

 The findings of one case produced reasonable doubt for the entire state’s DUI regulatory process.
-If your attorney can find fault in the specifics of the testimony, the people testifying and/or the evidence they produce, your DUI blood test could be dismissed.
+If your attorney can find fault in the specifics of the testimony, the people testifying and/or the evidence they produce, your blood test could be dismissed.

 Matt Leyba – Criminal Defense Attorney and DUI Lawyer